dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 } catch (NullPointerException exception) {
   workbench.showErrorDialog(
     "Button click failed!",
-    "During the click of this button, something went" + "horribly wrong.
-Please forward the content below" + "to anyone but the WorkbenchFX developers to" + "track down the issue:",
+    "During the click of this button, something went "
+      + "horribly wrong.
+Please forward the content "
-    exception
+      + "below to anyone but the WorkbenchFX "
-    buttonType -> { // Proceed and validate the result }
+      + "developers to track down the issue:", exception buttonType -> { // Proceed and validate the result }
   );